djdrysdale/digital-garden/notes/¶ Skeuomorphism.md

 ---
-Title: Skeumorphism
+title: Skeumorphism
-Date: 2021-02-26
+date: 2021-02-26
-Description: The creation of an object or design whose elements hearken to attributes of some other material.
+description: The creation of an object or design whose elements hearken to attributes of some other material.
-Tags: concept
+tags: concept
 ---

 Skeuomorphism describes the creation of an object or design that contains elements that hearken back to attributes or structures of some other material or technique.